teambit/examples-workspace-internal/README.md

 1. No automated documentation generation for node-components.
 1. No test-summary in the workspace UI.
 1. No component linting.
+1. Initialization of new workspaces (`bbit init --harmony`) has a faulty `workspace.jsonc` template.

 ## Workspace structure and design decisions